 What is Augmentative and Alternative Communication?

-Augmentative and Alternative Communication, sometimes referred to as AAC is a method of communication used by individuals with a wide range of speech and language impairments, including congenital impairments such as cerebral palsy, intellectual impairment and autism, and acquired conditions such as amyotrophic lateral sclerosis (ALS) and Parkinson's disease.
+Augmentative and Alternative Communication (AAC) is a method of communication used by individuals with a wide range of speech and language impairments, including congenital impairments such as cerebral palsy, intellectual impairment and autism, and acquired conditions such as amyotrophic lateral sclerosis (ALS) and Parkinson's disease.

 How do I know if an individual is a good candidate for AAC?